intrinio/csharp-sdk/docs/CompanyApi.md

             var type = type_example;  // string | Only of the given type (optional)
-            var startDate = 2013-10-20;  // DateTime? | Only on or after the given date (optional) var endDate = 2013-10-20;  // DateTime? | Only on or after the given date (optional) var nextPage = nextPage_example;  // string | Gets the next page of data from a previous API call (optional)
+            var startDate = 2013-10-20;  // DateTime? | Only on or after the given date (optional) var endDate = 2013-10-20;  // DateTime? | Only on or after the given date (optional) var nextPage = "";  // string | Gets the next page of data from a previous API call (optional)

             try
             {